NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 -Cynthia Woosley,  Virgina Highlands Community College, Flex, cwoosley@vhcc.edu

 # Project Summary
+We are developing an activity that compares a herbicide resistant to a herbicide suseptible weed (or Arabidopsis).
+The students will figure out which protein is affected, what the sequence difference is between the resistant and suseptible varieties, and what the protein differences look like.
+Then the students will suggest an alternative herbicide that uses a different pathway to kill the resistand weed.

+This activity targets an introductory college audience - Introduction to Biology.
+It uses BLAST and protein databases.

 Briefly describe the developed curriculum package.
 Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.

 # Curricular Package Details